asynkron/Asynkron.Jsome/context.md

 # Repository Overview

 Asynkron.Jsome ships as a .NET 8 global tool (`dotnet-jsome`) that ingests Swagger 2.0 or loose JSON Schema files and emits C#/Proto code via Handlebars templates.
-Think of the repo as a Durable Functions app in miniature: the CLI orchestrator lives in
-`src`, configuration/inputs mimic bindings, and the tests/automation guarantee each orchestration run stays deterministic.
+The repository is organized around that pipeline: the CLI host lives in `src`, supporting inputs sit beside it, and the tests/automation keep the entire flow deterministic.

 ## Top-Level Map
 - [`src`](src/context.md) — Production code. `Asynkron.Jsome` is the sole project and contains the CLI host, parsers, code